pontem-network/eth-faucet/README.md

 **Write those credentials down**, you will need it!

-2. Now, you need to find the Ethereum API for Görli network.
-I’m using Infura and you can use it as well.
-Just [create a free account](https://infura.io) and generate API keys for Görli network.
+2. Now, you need to find the Ethereum API for network.
+You can use Infura and you can use it as well.
+Just [create a free account](https://infura.io) and generate API keys for any network.

 3. Once you have your API keys, create a `.env.local` file, and specify the following variables: